RastogiUtkarsh/PyPad/README.md

 # PyPad
-Notepad with extra features made in Python
+Notepad with extra features made in Python and PyQT